 With over 60 staff and research students, the Unit specialises in large-scale and collaborative studies of lifestyle and genetic risk factors for cancer, and for other common diseases of adult life such as heart disease, fractures and dementia.
 Our aim is to provide reliable evidence to help answer outstanding questions about public health, and the health of individuals.

-Zamora-Ros R. et al, (2017), J Nutr
+Freisling H. et al, (2017), Eur J Nutr

-Jakszyn P. et al, (2017), Int J Cancer
+Botteri E. et al, (2017), Int J Cancer

 Coffee Drinking and Mortality in 10 European Countries

 Gunter M. et al, (2017), Annals of Internal Medicine

 Interaction between genes and macronutrient intake on the risk of developing type 2 diabetes: systematic review and findings from European Prospective Investigation into Cancer (EPIC)-InterAct.

 Li SX. et al, (2017), Am J Clin Nutr, 106, 263 - 275